Pippa Middleton reveals dream she’d like to one day share with her children

-It seems Arthur Matthews has taken after his sporty mother Pippa Middleton !
-The Duchess of Cambridge ’s younger sister revealed that being an “active family has rubbed off” on her and husband James Matthews’ two-year-old son.
+It seems Arthur Matthews has taken after his sporty mother Pippa Middleton!
+The Duchess of Cambridge’s younger sister revealed that being an “active family has rubbed off” on her and husband James Matthews’ two-year-old son.
 In a HOKA blog post earlier this year, Prince George’s maternal aunt, who is a HOKA Athlete Ambassador, opened up about her son’s love for the outdoors.

 Carole Middleton opens up about being a ‘hands on’ grandmother to Kate and Pippa Middleton’s kids